Davao City's 2nd congressional district

 Davao City's 2nd congressional district is one of the three congressional districts of the Philippines in Davao City.
 It has been represented in the House of Representatives since 1987.
 The district covers four city districts located to the north and northeast of the city's poblacion or downtown commercial area, namely Agdao, Buhangin, Bunawan and Paquibato.
-It is currently represented in the 18th Congress by Vincent Garcia of the Hugpong ng Pagbabago (HNP).
+It is currently represented in the 20th Congress by Omar Duterte of the Hugpong sa Tawong Lungsod (HTL).